Tania Chernova: After the war

 In 1969, Chernova was interviewed by American journalist William Craig, who asked her about her time in the Hares.
 Confused as to how he got this information, she immediately asked him where he heard that, and Craig replied that Zaitsev had told him.
 In the book Enemy at the Gates: The Battle for Stalingrad, based on his interviews, Craig wrote:

 Part of Craig's book details a love triangle between Commissar Danilov, Chernova and Zaitsev, which has been described as a work of fiction by English military historian Antony Beevor.

 Historicity

 Historian Antony Beevor has questioned the veracity of Chernova's claims, due to his research indicating a lack of female Soviet snipers at Stalingrad.
 Craig reportedly had confirmation of Chernova's actions from Zaitsev, who trained her and had a relationship with her.

-In fiction
+In popular culture

 A character based on Chernova, played by Rachel Weisz, appeared in the 2001 film Enemy at the Gates.
 This Chernova is a citizen of Stalingrad who has become a private in the local militia.
 Danilov has her transferred to an intelligence unit away from the battlefield.
 Zaitsev finds her in a field hospital where she is recovering from her wound.

+Writer James Riordan has credited Chernova as being the inspiration for his historical fiction novel, The Sniper.
+Most of the events experienced by the novel's main character, Tania Belova, are based on the real life experiences of Chernova.